armandyam/armandyam.github.io/_pages/cv.md

 * AICES Steering Committee
   * Duration: 2018
   * Student Representative
-  * Elected for representating the interests of the AICES doctoral candidates at the stteering committee
+  * Elected for representing the interests of the AICES doctoral candidates at the steering committee
 * American Institute of Aeronautics and Astronautics
   * Duration: 2016 - 2019
   * Student Member